 The Health team at the Permanent Representation of the Federal Republic of Germany to the EU is responsible for EU health policy, which is regulated in Article 168 TFEU.
-Para 1 states:
+Paragraph 1 states:

 A high level of human health protection shall be ensured in the definition and implementation of all Union policies and activities.

-The goal of guaranteeing a high level of human health protection needs to be followed in all EU legislative acts and policies (“health in all policies”, i.e. horizontal approach)
+This goal of guaranteeing a high level of human health protection needs to be followed in all EU legislative proposals and policies and other political activities.
+This horizontal approach is known as “health in all policies”.

 - Organs and substances of human origin, blood and blood derivatives

 Areas of non-harmonized cooperation and support encompass in particular:

 - Measures to support the protection and improvement of human health;

 - Measures to monitor, identify and tackle severe and cross border health threats early on;

 - Measures intended to directly protect the population from tobacco consumption and alcohol abuse.